Islam in Uttar Pradesh: Later history

 When the Mughal Empire disintegrated, their territory remained confined to the Doab region and Delhi.
 Other areas of Hindustan (Uttar Pradesh) were ruled by different rulers: Oudh was ruled by the Shia Nawabs of Oudh, Rohilkhand by the Rohillas.
 The state's capital city of Lucknow was established by the Muslim Nawabs of Oudh in the 18th century.
 It became an important centre of Muslim culture and the development of Urdu literature.

 Of all the Muslim states and dependencies of the Mughal Empire, Awadh had the newest royal family.
-They were descended from a Persian adventurer called Sa'adat Khan, who was originally from Khurasan in Persia, one of many Khurasanis in the service of the Mughals, mostly soldiers, who hoped for rich rewards if successful.
+They were descended from a Persian adventurer called Sa'adat Khan, who was originally from Khurasan in Persia, one of a number of Khurasanis in the service of the Mughals, mostly soldiers, who hoped for rich rewards if successful.
 These Khurasanis were Shia, and Lucknow became a centre of Shia culture in Uttar Pradesh.

 By the early 19th century, the British had established their control over what is now Uttar Pradesh.
 This led to an end of almost six centuries of Muslim rule over Uttar Pradesh.

 The British began to hire indigenous cavalry in their conquered provinces.
 The end of Muslim rule saw a large number of unemployed Muslim horsemen, who were employed in the British army.
 In early British India, the cavalry was almost entirely composed of Muslims, as Hindus were "not so much disposed as the Mahomedans to the duties of a trooper".
 These cavalry regiments were primarily recruited among Hindustani Musalman biradaris, such as the Ranghar(Rajput Muslims), Sheikhs, Sayyids, Mughals, and localized Pathans, who made up three-fourths of the cavalry branch of the British army.
 Irregular cavalry regiments such as Skinner's Horse, Gardner, Hearsay's Horse and Tait's Horse preserved the traditions of cavalry under the former Mughal empire, which had a political purpose because it absorbed pockets of cavalrymen who might otherwise become disaffected plunderers.